 - The exam questions are selected according to the examination blueprint.

 - The exam is in a multiple-choice format.

 - Scoring is one (1) mark for a correct answer; zero (0) for incorrect answer.

-- The number of correct items needed to pass varies slightly for each exam sitting.
-In order to achieve a passing score of 290, the pass mark (near 70%) is based on criterion referencing.
+- The pass mark is aproximately 70% and is based on criterion referencing.
 The results are not bell curved.

 - Exam results are released by mail 6-8 weeks after the written date.

 Exam candidates have three attempts to pass the NOTCE.
 After three attempts, candidates will no longer be eligible to write the NOTCE.

 The exam is offered in either one of Canada's two official languages.
 Candidates must indicate their choice of either English or French at the time of registration.
 Plain language is used to reflect a national audience.

 The exam is held twice a year in the months of July and November.

 Please note that in order to maintain fair and consistent practice towards all candidates, registration deadlines are strictly enforced.